Billionaire investor, Warren Buffett, who famously said in 1990 that he had made a mistake investing in airlines, just invested in airlines.

 Buffett told CNBC that Berkshire had also bought shares of Southwest Airlines Co.
-(NYSE:LUVC).
+(NYSE:LUVB).
 The Southwest buy could not be confirmed since it did not appear on the latest Berkshire disclosure and Southwest declined to confirm an investment by Buffett.

 What Happened Next

 Immediately following the disclosure, American shares gained more than 3%.
 Delta and Southwest both rose more than 2% and United ended the day Monday up 1.7%.